|

 processes of metal treatment, development of integrated laser-arc plasma

 torches for LPAW, LPAC and LPAS, as well as their technological examinations.
+The expected results

 are: improving of efficiency and productivity of the laser